Study in Ireland: Two-year stay back option after graduate studies

 Now is a perfect opportunity for Indian students and parents to explore education opportunities in Ireland, and to understand why Ireland is becoming more and more popular as a study abroad destination for Indian students.
 A real strength of the system in Ireland lies in the fact that its higher education institutes are not only dedicated to academic excellence but are highly innovative.
-Continuous innovation in higher education has been an important driver of Ireland’s knowledge-based economy; which has led us to be the fastest growing economy in Europe.
+Continuous innovation in higher education has been an important driver of Ireland’s knowledge-based economy; which has led us being the fastest growing economy in Europe.

 Last year, the UN’s Global Innovation Index 2016 named Ireland the seventh most innovative economy in the world.
 Ireland’s rapid rise in world rankings for Research and Development is notable.
 In 19 fields of research, Irish universities are in the top 1% in the world.
-For example, Ireland is ranked second in the world for nanotechnology, second for immunology, second for chemistry, third for agricultural sciences and fourth in the world for mathematics.
+For example, Ireland are ranked second in the world for nanotechnology, second for immunology, second for chemistry, third for agricultural sciences and fourth in the world for mathematics.
 A network of applied research centres within Ireland’s higher education system, as well as a robust PhD framework, play important roles in fostering continuous innovation.

 Stay back options